Lux-Robotics/Rockchip-Universal-Imager/README.md

 ## Rockchip Universal Imager

-A cross-platform GUI app for flashing and backing up storage of any Rockhip SoC over USB.
+A cross-platform GUI app for imaging (flashing) and backing up storage of any Rockhip SoC over USB.

 Wraps RKDevelopTool to provide reliable USB .img flashing of eMMC, SD, SPI for the supported Rockchip SoCs: